-The higher is the frequency of compounding the higher will be the interest income.
+The higher the frequency of compounding, the higher will be the interest income.

 One can reap rich benefits if one combines a higher rate of returns with compound interest.
 It is important to ensure that you choose investment options with a higher rate of return.

 Different investment options have different compounding intervals.
 When deciding between investment options, opt for the product that compounds more frequently.
-The shorter the compounding interval, the higher will be the growth.
+The shorter the compounding interval, the higher the growth will be.
 If there are more compounding intervals, the accumulated interest gets added to the principal amount more often, which results in a faster increase in the interest income.

 Compound interest is an effective tool for wealth accumulation.
-However, one should keep certain points in mind while using compound interest.
+However, one should keep these points in mind while using compound interest:

 In the case of investments and deposits, compound interest can be a boon, but it becomes a bane in the case of loans.
-The longer you take to pay off a loan, the higher will be the interest burden.
-One should pay off a loan as early as possible as compound interest can be counterproductive.
+The longer you take to pay off a loan, the higher the interest burden.
+One should pay off a loan as early as possible because compound interest can be counterproductive.

 Compound interest can help the principal amount grow exponentially.
 However, rather than watching an initial amount grow, one should focus on adding to the amount at regular intervals.
 The effect of compounding multiplies with additions to the initial corpus.